Infocyte/PowershellTools/AgentDeployment/readme.md

 Use `-Force` to force a reinstall (by default it bails)

 ##### Friendly Name:
 Use -FriendlyName to add a name for the system.
-This can be added or changed in the web console as well after install.

-`-FriendlyName "John Doe's Laptop"`
+This can be added or changed in the web console as well after install. \n `-FriendlyName "John Doe's Laptop"`

 ### Example 3 (lots of arguments):
-> [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::Tls12;
+> `[System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::Tls12;
 (new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Infocyte/PowershellTools/master/AgentDeployment/install_huntagent.ps1") | iex;
-installagent -InstanceName "demo1" -RegKey "asdfasdf" -FriendlyName "DBServer1" -Proxy "user:password@192.168.1.1:8080" -Interactive
+installagent -InstanceName "demo1" -RegKey "asdfasdf" -FriendlyName "DBServer1" -Proxy "user:password@192.168.1.1:8080" -Interactive`